silverhammermba/superuser/_posts/2011-07-02-wallpapers.markdown

 There is one last challenge when it comes to displaying digital images, and it lies within your monitor itself.
-The pixels that monitors use to display images are set in stone - there is no way to increase or decrease the number of pixels that your monitor has.
+The pixels that monitors use to display images are set in stone&mdash;there is no way to increase or decrease the number of pixels that your monitor has.
 But this can make computer programmers' lives difficult, because there are so many different monitors in the world and they all have different numbers of pixels and thus different resolutions.
 In some cases, it